Contents of Article

 The MD and MN line commands

-The MN line command (MNN or MNMN for blocks) will convert a data line into a =NOTE> line.
+The MN line command (MNN for blocks) will convert a data line into a =NOTE> line.
 In addition, ‘special' lines that are displayed by the PROFILE command can also be converted into a normal data line.
 Such lines include =PROF>, =WORD>, =MARK>, =TABS>, =COLS> and =BNDS>.

 Note that the MN command always converts lines into "plain" NOTE> lines There is no provision for MN to create any type of extended xNOTE> lines.